snissn/back-goes-backwards/outline.md

 - **8.1.1 Du Meridian (Governing Vessel)**
   - **Pathway**: Runs along the midline of the back over the spine.
-  - **Function**: Governs all yang meridians, influencing spinal extension and yang energy.
+  - **Function**: Governs all Yang meridians, influencing spinal extension and Yang energy.

 - **8.1.2 Ren Meridian (Conception Vessel)**
   - **Pathway**: Runs along the front midline of the body.
-  - **Function**: Governs all yin meridians, controlling spinal flexion and yin energy.
+  - **Function**: Governs all Yin meridians, controlling spinal flexion and Yin energy.

 - **8.1.3 Chong Meridian (Penetrating Vessel)**
   - **Pathway**: Flows through the center of the body.
-  - **Function**: Integrates both yin and yang energies, supporting the vertical axis and reproductive functions.
+  - **Function**: Integrates both Yin and Yang energies, supporting the vertical axis and reproductive functions.

 - **8.1.4 Dai Meridian (Belt Vessel)**
   - **Pathway**: Encircles the waist like a belt.